 Over the past two decades, Dr. Lazaridis and his colleagues have created, and continue to maintain and expand the largest research resource of people with PBC and PSC in the U.S. This resource is linked to curated clinical data and an expansive biorepository, which includes samples derived from blood, urine, stool, saliva and liver tissue.
 This resource is critical for performing cutting-edge multiomic studies aimed to better understand underlying disease processes that may lead to the development of novel therapies.

-The laboratory is supported by NIH grants, the Palumbo Foundation and the Mayo Clinic.
+The Genomic and Exposomic Hepatobiology Laboratory is supported by National Institutes of Health grants, the Halloran Family Foundation and Mayo Clinic.

 Konstantinos N. Lazaridis, M.D., a gastroenterologist and hepatologist, is a professor of medicine at Mayo Clinic College of Medicine and Science.
 He is also the Carlson and Nelson Endowed Executive Director of the Center for Individualized Medicine in Rochester, Minnesota.
 Dr. Lazaridis is internationally known for his research on the genetic predispositions, exposomic impacts and pathogenic mechanisms of PBC and PSC.
 Through his investigations, Dr. Lazaridis aspires to unravel disease processes to improve and individualize the treatment of these diseases to achieve better patient outcomes.